MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/plan-onedrive-enterprise.md

 # OneDrive guide for enterprises

 With OneDrive for Business, you can easily and securely store and access your files from all your devices.
 You can work with others regardless of whether they're inside or outside your organization and terminate that sharing whenever you want.
 OneDrive helps protect your work through advanced encryption while the data is in transit and at rest in data centers.
 OneDrive also helps ensure that users adhere to your most rigorous compliance standards by enabling them to choose where their data lives and providing detailed reporting of how that data has changed and been accessed.
-OneDrive connects you to your personal and shared files in Microsoft Office 365, enhancing collaboration capabilities within Office 365 applications.
+OneDrive connects you to your personal and shared files in Microsoft Microsoft 365, enhancing collaboration capabilities within Microsoft 365 apps.
 With OneDrive on the web, desktop, or mobile, you can access all your personal files plus the files shared with you from other people or teams, including files from Microsoft Teams and SharePoint.

 ## Why deploy OneDrive?